protontypes/open-sustainable-technology/README.md

 - [LandBOSSE](https://github.com/WISDEM/LandBOSSE) - The Land-based Balance-of-System Systems Engineering model is a systems engineering tool that estimates the balance-of-system costs associated with installing utility scale wind plants (10, 1.5 MW turbines or larger)
 - [OpenStudio](https://github.com/NREL/OpenStudio) - is a cross-platform collection of software tools to support whole building energy modeling using EnergyPlus and advanced daylight analysis using Radiance.
 - [OpenMDAO](https://github.com/OpenMDAO/OpenMDAO) - Optimization of Aerodynamic systems
-- [TopFarm2](https://gitlab.windenergy.dtu.dk/TOPFARM/TopFarm2) - TOPFARM is a Python package developed by DTU Wind Energy to help with wind-farm optimizations.
+- [TopFarm2](https://gitlab.windenergy.dtu.dk/TOPFARM/TopFarm2) - is a Python package developed by DTU Wind Energy to help with wind-farm optimizations.
 - [BasicDTUController](https://gitlab.windenergy.dtu.dk/OpenLAC/BasicDTUController) - The scope of this project is to provide an open-source open-access controller that can be used by the wind energy community as a reference
 - [WindEnergyToolbox](https://gitlab.windenergy.dtu.dk/toolbox/WindEnergyToolbox) - is a collection of Python scripts that facilitate working with (potentially a lot) of HAWC2,HAWCStab2, FAST or other text input based simulation tools.
 - [windfarmGA](https://github.com/YsoSirius/windfarmGA) - Genetic algorithm to optimize the layout of windfarms